Workers' Compensation Insurance and Temporary Modified Duty

 When the injured individual is disabled from work for time other than that required for initial medical treatment, a Workers' Compensation Insurance Request for Paid Leave form must be completed and signed by the injured individual and the supervisor.
 This form must be submitted regardless of whether an employee elects to use paid leave to remain on the payroll during the period of absence.
 Such election should be noted on the form.

 If the employee elects to use paid leave, the employee must first exhaust sick leave.
-Once sick leave has been exhausted, he or she may then choose to use other paid leave in lieu of receiving temporary income benefits (TIBs).
-Prior to making an election concerning the use of other paid leave, the employee will be advised that although there is a seven-day waiting period where TIBs are not payable, should disability extend to the fourteenth day after the first day of disability, the carrier will then issue a TIBs payment for the waiting period.
+Once sick leave has been exhausted, he or she may choose to use other paid leave in lieu of receiving temporary income benefits (“TIBs”).
+Prior to making an election concerning the use of other paid leave, the employee will be advised that, although there is a seven-day waiting period where TIBs are not payable, should disability extend to the fourteenth day after the first day of disability, the carrier will then issue a TIBs payment for the waiting period.
 TIBs are not payable as long as paid leave is being used.
 When the designated portion of sick and other paid leave is exhausted, the employee will be placed on a leave of absence without pay until the earlier of:

-- released by a health care provider able to return to full or modified duty, or
+- release by a health care provider that the employee is able to return to full or modified duty, or

-Any weekly benefits paid are in accordance with the Texas Workers' Compensation Insurance Act.
+Any weekly benefits paid are in accordance with the Texas Workers' Compensation Act.

 D. Return to Work

 An employee placed on leave of absence for a compensable injury will be returned to work when a Work Status Report (DWC 73), which releases an employee to return to full-time or modified duty employment, is submitted to RMI or the supervisor.
 This form must be submitted on the day of health care visit or the following business day.

 An employee who is unable to return to work at the specified time must return to the health care provider for approval to remain off work; otherwise the person's absence will be considered unauthorized.
-Continued unauthorized absence can result in termination.
+Continued unauthorized absence may result in termination.